 I wondered if I could figure out how to make a breakfast sausage from turkey that would taste good enough to satisfy my appetite for the naughtier version that I've eaten most of my life.
 With some trial-and-error, I played around with seasonings until I arrived at this recipe.
 Now I have turkey sausage patties in my freezer that I can thaw quickly in the microwave to eat with an egg any ol' time I'm having a hankerin' for eggs and sausage.

 The first batch I made was pretty awful.
 I way over-seasoned it.
 I also realized that it needed a hint of sweetness in order to come closer to mimicking the store-bought sausage I was used to.
 I didn't want to add corn syrup, so I added some applesauce.
 That turned out to be just the touch of sweetness the sausage needed, and it also added some moisture--a big help since turkey tends to be drier than fattier pork.

 I can't say that my turkey breakfast sausage tastes just like Jimmy Dean's; but, I think it's pretty darn delicious.
 I'm totally satisfied eating this healthier substitute that doesn't sacrifice a bit of flavor.

+NUTRITIONAL INFO details are at the end of the post, just below the recipe.
 WEIGHT WATCHERS PointsPlus: 2 points per sausage patty

 Making your own sausage is so easy.
 Here's how.